Isaac3N/E-commerce/README.md

 # E-commerce
-This is a full stack E-commerce app, built of the django, react and redux. with paystack integrations.
+This is a full stack E-commerce app, built of the django, react and redux. with paystack integrations